pharmaverse/envsetup/README.md

 ## Usage

-1. Create the \_envsetup.yml configuration file to specify your autos and paths and store centrally.See `vignette("config")` for more details in how to create your config.
+1. Create the \_envsetup.yml configuration file to specify your autos and paths and store centrally.
+See `vignette("config")` for more details on how to create your config.
 2. Create or update your `.Rprofile` to read in the config and call `rprofile()`